Benali-Samar/Vlog-Buddie/README.md

    I- Discription

-This repo contains a simple manipulation to just video capturing and sends the frames to the output file.
+This repo contains a manipulation to video capturing from the device and sends the frames to the output file.

 1- Opens the video capture device.